aswinckr/figma-reactions/src/prompts/5-highlight-section.md

-When I hoover on a section, the section should be highlighted with a light purple background
+create a shape that looks like one slice that makes up a section in the circle.

+The shape should be of light grey color

+Place one shape on top of each section